WyattBlue/auto-editor/articles/installing.md

 ### Opencv-Python

 Sometimes referred to as opencv or cv2.
-This module is used to determine where motion happens and is used to generate new videos.
+This module is used to determine where motion happens.

 ### Youtube-dl